Moneybagg Yo: Early life

-Moneybagg Yo, whose real name is Demario DeWayne White Jr, was born on September 3, 1991 in Memphis, Tennessee to a single mother.
-He is the oldest of three siblings and was raised in South Memphis.
+Moneybagg Yo was born on September 22, 1991, in Memphis, Tennessee, to a single mother.
+He is the oldest of three siblings and was raised in the West Junction-Walker Homes neighborhood of South Memphis.
 According to Moneybagg Yo, he had a difficult childhood where his mother served the role of both parents and they often struggled with financial issues, including not having lights, furniture or running water at times.
 Despite his mother's best efforts to provide for her children and keep them safe, the struggles at home and strict rules she imposed would often lead Moneybagg to run away from home and seek refuge with friends or on the streets from a young age.

-Demario attended Mitchell High School in the city which is where he earned his stage name "Moneybagg Yo" as a tribute to his "hustler's mentality".
-This mindset is all about "getting to the bag", which is a reference to the money he's trying to make.
+Demario attended Mitchell High School.
 He later dropped out in the 12th grade, describing himself as "terrible" during that time.
-Additionally, he explained that he felt that staying in school wasn't providing him with any financial benefits and saw no future in it.
+Additionally, he explained that he felt that staying in school was not providing him with any financial benefits and saw no future in it.
 He was also influenced by the fact that he was seeing his mother struggle to provide for him and his siblings, including having to sleep in an apartment with no furniture.
-Thus, he chose to leave school to pursue other opportunities and provide for his family.

-Despite trying to focus on sports like basketball and football, and even getting a job at a chicken restaurant, Moneybagg's struggle to provide for his family, led to him turning to selling drugs in order to make ends meet.
-This was further compounded by the fact that he had his first child at this time.
-Despite his mother's efforts to keep him away from the streets, the young and hungry Moneybagg was driven to do whatever it takes to provide for his family.